 The Remote Areas Development Areas programme (as the name suggests) is to focus on development of these “communities living in remote, hard to reach border areas” so that they have development with dignity and the government takes responsibility for their development”.

 However both of these projects had ceased to exist in the course of time due to sustainability issues.

 a.
 Deosri Development project

-With help from "Caring Friends", a giving circle of individual philanthropists, the ant has been carrying out education and other development work in Deosri.
+With help from "Caring Friends", a giving circle of individual philanthropists, the ant carried out education and other development work in Deosri.
 We run education centres for children, have strong women’s collectives.
 Previously we had given micro-loans to local businesses and also experimented with rain-water harvesting and agriculture.

 b.
 Kuklung Deveopment Project